-U.S. Taxation of Ordinary Shares and ADRs
+U.S. Taxation of Ordinary Shares and ADSs

-Taxation of Cash Distributions and Distributions of Stock.
-The gross amount of any distribution (other than in liquidation and certain pro-rata stock distributions), including the fair market value of all distributions of Royal Dutch Shell's ordinary shares or ADRs whenever a holder may elect to receive cash distributions instead of distributions of Royal Dutch Shell's ordinary shares or ADRs, that a U.S. holder receives with respect to Royal Dutch Shell's ordinary shares or ADRs (before reduction for Dutch tax, if any, withheld from such distributions) generally will be includible in such U.S. holder's gross income on the day on which, in the case of a holder of our ordinary shares, such holder receives such distribution or, in the case of a holder of our ADRs the depositary receives such distribution on behalf of the holder of the applicable ADRs.
-Depending on the amount of the dividend and the amount of the U.S. holder's adjusted tax basis in the applicable ordinary shares or ADRs, distributions will be taxed in the following manner:
+Taxation of Cash Distributions.
+The gross amount of any cash distribution (other than in liquidation) that a U.S. holder receives with respect to Royal Dutch Shell's ordinary shares or ADSs (before reduction for Dutch tax, if any, withheld from such distributions) generally will be includible in such U.S. holder's gross income on the day on which, in the case of a holder of our ordinary shares, such holder receives such distribution or, in the case of a holder of our ADSs, the depositary receives such distribution on behalf of the holder of the applicable ADSs.
+Depending on the amount of the dividend and the amount of the U.S. holder's adjusted tax basis in the applicable ordinary shares or ADSs, distributions will be taxed in the following manner:

 To the extent that distributions paid by Royal Dutch Shell with respect to the underlying ordinary shares do not exceed Royal Dutch Shell's current or accumulated earnings and profits ("E&P"), as calculated for U.S. federal income tax purposes, such distributions will be taxed as dividends.
 The current maximum rate of tax imposed on certain dividends received by U.S. holders that are individuals is 15% (0% for individuals in the lower tax brackets) (the "Reduced Rate"), so long as certain holding period requirements are met.
-The Reduced Rate applies to dividends received before January 1, 2011.
+The Reduced Rate applies to dividends received before January 1, 2013.
 In order for dividends paid by a non-U.S. corporation to be eligible for the Reduced Rate, the non-U.S. corporation must be a Qualified Foreign Corporation ("QFC") and must not be a passive foreign investment company (a "PFIC") in either the taxable year of the distribution or the preceding taxable year.
 We believe that Royal Dutch Shell will be a QFC and will not be a PFIC.
-As a result, dividends received by individual U.S. holders before January 1, 2011 will generally constitute qualified dividend income ("QDI") for U.S. federal income tax purposes and be taxable at rates applicable to net capital gains (see "- Taxation of Sale or Other Disposition"), provided that certain holding period and other requirements are satisfied.
+As a result, dividends received by individual U.S. holders before January 1, 2013 will generally constitute qualified dividend income for U.S. federal income tax purposes and be taxable at rates applicable to net capital gains (see "- Taxation of Sale or Other Disposition"), provided that certain holding period and other requirements are satisfied.
 There can be no assurance, however, that Royal Dutch Shell will continue to be considered a QFC or that Royal Dutch Shell will not be classified as a PFIC in the future.
 Thus, there can be no assurance that Royal Dutch Shell's dividends will continue to be eligible for the Reduced Rate.
-Special rules apply for purposes of determining the recipient's investment income (which limits deductions for investment interest) and non-U.S. income (which may affect the amount of foreign tax credit) and to certain extraordinary dividends.
-Each U.S. holder that is an individual is urged to consult his/her tax advisor regarding the possible applicability of the Reduced Rate under the Act and the related restricti
+Special rules apply for purposes of determining the recipient's investment income (which limits deductions for investment interest) and non-U.S. source income (which may affect the amount of foreign tax credit) and to certain extraordinary dividends.